We’ve eaten soup in dozens of countries around the globe. Grab a spoon and slurp away as we reveal our picks for the 45 best soups in the world.

 We’ve since eaten bowls of Matzo Ball Soup at delis in both Philadelphia and New York as well as at multiple restaurants in Budapest.
 They were all satisfying but none quite matched the bowls from our childhoods.

-→ Click here to buy a box of Streit’s Matzo Ball Mix.
+Buy a box of Streit’s Matzo Ball Mix from Amazon.

 23. Gazpacho (Spain)